 A bigger sensor is normally better because it will provide better high ISO performance.
 The downside to a bigger sensor is that it requires that the lens be bigger also.
 A compact camera has a small lens, because of a small sensor.
 A DSLR has a much bigger sensor, and huge lenses comparatively.

-So what are megapixels then?
+What are megapixels then?
 The pixels in your sensor record detail.
 The more pixels, the more detail.
-So a compact camera can have a 1/2.3" sized sensor, containing 16 Megapixels, and a DSLR with a huge sensor can also have 16MP.
-So it sounds great to have lots of megapixels, right?
+A compact camera can have a 1/2.3″ sized sensor, containing 20 megapixels, and a DSLR with a huge sensor can also have 20MP.
+It sounds great to have lots of megapixels, right?
 The problem is that the more megapixels you stuff into a sensor, the poorer the high ISO performance.
 This is particularly true of small sensors.
+So, don’t be focused on buying a camera with a lot of megapixels.

-So, while it sounds good to have 16 or more megapixels in a compact camera, in fact it is generally not so great.
-Notice that some of the more expensive, professionally oriented cameras like the Canon S95 only have 10MP.
-That is because they sell those cameras to a more knowledgable crowd.
 Also, file sizes go up astronomically as the megapixels climb just a little bit.
-Unless you really want to print a huge picture for your wall, 10MP is plenty for nearly every need.
+Unless you really want to print a huge picture for your wall, 20MP is plenty for nearly every need.

 What about the different types of sensors?
 Lots of cameras now have CMOS sensors.
 They use less power and they are faster in their operation.
 They also offer some advantages for video, namely autofocus during HD video.
 They are not necessarily sharper though.